2021 Audi A3 Review< Back to blog

 You won’t find it difficult to get comfortable in the Audi A3.
 For starters, there’s plenty of steering wheel and seating adjustment, both for height and reach.
 Even the backrest angle, headrest and belt height can be set to your preferred position.

-We touched a little on the Audi A3’s media tech capabilities, but there’s way more standard features that complete the driving experience.
+We touched a little on the Audi A3’s media tech features, but there’s way more advanced features that complete the driving experience.